Use Red Hat Enterprise Linux 8.0 with ONTAP

 blacklist { wwid <DevId> devnode "^(ram|raw|loop|fd|md|dm-|sr|scd|st)[0-9]*" devnode "^hd[a-z]" devnode "^cciss.*" }

-The following example determines the WWID of a device and adds it to the multipath.conf
+In the following example, you determine the WWID of a device and add the device to the multipath.conf

 file.